 If you have a young baby and are worried about them getting into the bottle and into the loom bands, then glue the lid on with a hot glue gun.
 Since my boys are out of that stage now, we just screw the lid on tightly which makes it easy to change the contents of the sensory bottle whenever we feel like it.

-R loved the effect of the loom bands moving all around.
-These are fun for all ages to play with.
+R loved watching the effect of the loom bands moving all around in the water.
+These sensory bottles are fun and calming for all ages to play with.

 Watch the video